dvaneson/kaleidoscope/README.md

   - `extern.k` tests the usage of external functions.
 The JIT has some functions already defined in its address space, such as `sin` and `cos`.
 It is also possible to write C functions that can be found and executed with the LLVM JIT.
 For demonstration the C function `putchard`, whose implementation is in `cbits/putchard.c`, prints an ASCII character to the console.
 So, `extern.k` first declares the external functions `sin`, `cos`, and `putchard`.
 Then, it should print an 'x' followed by a newline, and lastly print the result of `sin(1)+cos(0.5)`.
   - `fn_call.k` tests the creation and use of functions.
 Also tests functions calling other functions in the module as well as external functions.
   - `ifthen.k` tests if/then/else functionality, and that nested if/then/else statements parse correctly.
+  - `for.k` tests for loop functionality, and that nested for loops parse correctly.
+Uses `putchard` to print out newlines and stars.

 # Current Functionality
 Convert Kalediscope code into LLVM IR, then if a function named "main" exists, it is executed using JIT compilation.